peterkeller/peterkeller.github.io/_posts/2016-03-19-share-volume-with-docker-on-macos.md

 ---

 This post shows how to share any MacOS volume in a Docker container.
 We use docker-machine together with VirtualBox on MacOS.
-See older posts of mine how this can be done.
+See an older [post](2016/02/27/hadoop-docker-macos/) of mine how this can be done.

 ## Share user home directory